The cost of living crisis may mean that you are struggling with your household bills.

 This page provides information on national and local support to help with your energy and water bills, plus guidance on how you can make your home more energy efficient longer term.

 Many people are struggling with their energy bills or getting into energy debt.
 It's important that you contact your energy supplier if that's the case, as they can offer a wide variety of support.

-Energy UK has some key information on when it's best to contact your energy supplier, the support schemes to ask for, and ways to help with your energy bills.
-This includes:
+- Energy UK has some key information on when it's best to contact your energy supplier and the support schemes to ask for, and ways to help with your energy bills.

 - See what support schemes your supplier offers - these can be payment holidays, credit advances, pre-payment meters to help with budgeting or restructuring your payment plan.

 - Checking your eligibility for the Priority Services Register - there is additional support available for disabled people, customers in recovery, pregnant, extra communication needs, and many other eligibility factors.
 You can also do this on behalf of your family or someone you're supporting.

 - Taking regular meter readings for accurate, not estimated, bills - you are advised to submit monthly meter readings to ensure accurate and regular bills.
 If you already have a working smart meter installed, readings will be done automatically.

 - Getting on a smart meter - smart meters provide real-time information about your energy usage, helping you manage your use and avoid estimated bills.
 They can also help show you how certain household items might not cost as much to run as you imagine.
 You can request a smart meter by contacting your energy supplier.
 The installation is free of charge.